OpenShot/openshot-qt/doc/glossary.rst

 Letterbox:
    A technique used to preserve the original aspect ratio of a motion picture when played on a TV.
 Letterboxing adds black bars to the top and bottom of the screen.
 Linear Editing:
-   A form of video editing in which lays out cuts sequentially, one by one, to produce the final scene.
-This contrasts with non-linear editing in which allows cutting in any order.
+   A form of video editing which lays out cuts sequentially, one by one, to produce the final scene.
+This contrasts with non-linear editing which allows cutting in any order.
 Log:
    A record of start and end timecode, reel numbers, scene descriptions, and other information for a specified clip.
 Lossless: